 - This means that a user with interface-only access can grant interface-only access to other users at or below their permission level.

 - If a workspace has workspace sharing restrictions enabled, sharing will always be disabled for all bases and interfaces within that workspace.

-- This feature is only available to Creators/Owners with base access on Pro/Enterprise plans
+- This feature is only available to Creators/Owners with base access on paid plans.

 There are other related considerations outlined in the FAQs below, however, an Airtable account login is the first requirement in order to view an interface.
 To share information from a base with people who do not have an Airtable account consider creating a base or view share link.

-Collaborators with “Owner” or “Creator” collaborator permissions on a base can create new interfaces and groups of interfaces.
+Users with Owner or Creator collaborator permissions on a base can create new interfaces and groups of interfaces.

-While interfaces are available to all customers on all plans, the ability to share interfaces separately from the base is restricted to Pro & Enterprise users only.
+While interfaces are available to all customers on all plans, the ability to share interfaces separately from the base is restricted to paid plans only.

 Not necessarily.
 It depends on whether the option to allow access to the base was checked when the invitation was sent.
 Ultimately, only base collaborators can view the underlying base.